UAE heavy rain alert: Orange warning issued as unstable weather peaks today

 An orange alert was issued on Thursday as heavy rains and thunderstorms lashed the UAE.
 While many residents didn't have to leave home for work today, some woke up early in the morning as downpours and strong winds struck their neighbourhoods.
 In the north, waterfalls gushed out as dark rain clouds hovered over the mountains.

-Heavy rain started pounding the country since midnight, with Dubai seeing showers and lightning as early as 2.35am, according to alerts issued by the National Centre of Meteorology (NCM).
+Heavy rains have been pounding the country since midnight, with Dubai seeing showers and lightning as early as 2.35am, according to alerts issued by the National Centre of Meteorology (NCM).

 The NCM raised an orange warning for nearly all areas in the country, forecasting hazardous weather events until 8pm tonight.